-Jalapeños and lime go together like salt and pepper and they certainly give this Jalapeno aioli a kick to the tastebuds.
-Don’t eat this before going on a first date, or for a new job interview, as your garlic breath will be potent enough to keep even the most bloodthirsty of vampires away (and by “vampires” I mean those scary creatures of Dracula, Salem’s Lot and 30 days of night; NOT the shiny, glittering, hair-always-in-the-right-place, lovelorn specimens of, say, the Twilight Saga 🙂 Just sayin’)
+This lime and jalapeno aioli is a spicy, tango flavor combo that will deliver one helluva kick to your taste buds.
+Don’t eat this before going on a first date, or for a new job interview, as your garlic breath will be potent enough to keep even the most bloodthirsty of vampires away!
+Lime and jalapeno aioli for the win!

 I have a confession to make….